MyrtoLimnios/covid19-biblio/README.md

 # Provided by Centre Borelli (ENS Paris-Saclay, CNRS, Université de Paris, SSA)
 Authors: Marie Garin, Myrto Limnios, Alice Nicolaï, Nicolas Vayatis

-uContributors: Stephen Chick, Theodoros Evgeniou, Mathilde Fekom, Anton Ovchinnikov, Raphaël Porcher, Camille PoucholuCredits for technical support: Olivier Boulant, Amir Dib, Christophe Labourdette.# Contribution
+Contributors: Stephen Chick, Theodoros Evgeniou, Mathilde Fekom, Anton Ovchinnikov, Raphaël Porcher, Camille Pouchol

+Credits for technical support: Olivier Boulant, Amir Dib, Christophe Labourdette.

+# Contribution
 If you wish to suggest an article to be added to the review, please contact us via email at <A href="mailto:centreborelli.repository@gmail.com">centreborelli.repository@gmail.com</A> and we will proceed with the new entry after an internal assessment.
 # Contact us
 Email: <A href="mailto:centreborelli.repository@gmail.com">centreborelli.repository@gmail.com</A>